 I also kept my darker blues, but put the emphasis on metallics, lighter blues and even a few light green/aquas.

 It was so gorgeous and had a beautiful ethereal quality.
-You can take the tour here.

 Our flocked garland was dressed up with many ornaments tied with ribbon and added flocked pine picks.